microsoft/AL-Go/README.md

 The goal is that people who have created their GitHub repositories based on the AL-Go templates, can maintain these repositories and stay current just by running a workflow, which updates their repositories.
 This includes necessary changes to scripts and workflows to cope with new features and functions in Business Central.

+The roadmap for AL-Go for GitHub can be found here: [https://aka.ms/ALGoRoadmap](https://aka.ms/ALGoRoadmap)

 The template repositories to use as starting point are:
-- [https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) is the GitHub repository template for Per Tenant Extenstions.
-For creating a Per Tenant Extensions, this is your starting point.
+- [https://github.com/microsoft/AL-Go-PTE](https://github.com/microsoft/AL-Go-PTE) or [https://aka.ms/algopte](https://aka.ms/algopte) is the GitHub repository template for Per Tenant Extenstions.
+When creating a Per Tenant Extensions, this is your starting point.
-- [https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource) is the GitHub repository template for AppSource apps.
-For creating an AppSource App, this is your starting point.
+- [https://github.com/microsoft/AL-Go-AppSource](https://github.com/microsoft/AL-Go-AppSource) or [https://aka.ms/algoappsource](https://aka.ms/algoappsource) is the GitHub repository template for AppSource apps.
+When creating an AppSource App, this is your starting point.

 The below usage scenarios takes you through how to get started and how to perform the most common tasks.